HuijiFE/sp-projects/README.md

 $ npm run build
 ```

-The files will be output to the directory "dist".
+The files will be output to the directory "dist" in the project.